adlanelias/project1rmk/README.md

 * It's nowhere near complete, but in the future if I were to continue, I would add Squads and Players using API's, currently it's limited to only an admin being able to edit and create new players and clubs

+* Would also add fixtures and scores to the clubs and the homepage

 * Due to API hindrances, some of the seeds had to be manually entered in order to show a somewhat working website

 * Implement a search bar for the players